AfoeJoe/AfoeJoe/README.md

-- 👋 Frontend JS developer
+- 👋 Full-stack JS developer (frontend heavy)
+- Lover of ReactJs

 <!---
 AfoeJoe/AfoeJoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.